waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 2 (Failed):** Use the Itemfinder in the area between the fossils.
 (Result: 'ITEMFINDER isn't responding.')
 - **Hypothesis 3 (Pending):** Lead with a Meowth and speak to the Gambler.
 - **Hypothesis 4 (Failed):** Trigger the Kabutops fossil trap, then interact with the Pikachu.
 (Result: This sequence only triggered a series of traps and did not move the blocking scientist.)

+# X. Pokemon Locations (Observed)

+- *This section will track where different Pokemon species have been found.*